How to remove mould and prevent it coming back in your home

 How do I stop mould as a renter?

 On the other hand, you may be liable for mould removal costs if you didn’t take reasonable steps to prevent mould during your tenancy.
-Luckily, you can follow most of the above advice for preventing mould, such as wiping down condensation-heavy windows with a microfibre cloth, turning on the bathroom exhaust during and after showering, and regularly cleaning bathroom tiles.
+Fortunately, you can follow most of the above advice for preventing mould, such as wiping down condensation-heavy windows with a microfibre cloth, turning on the bathroom exhaust during and after showering, and regularly cleaning bathroom tiles.

 How to deal with mould after flooding